servicemeshbook/byok/README.md

 --- 44134/TCP       31m
 ```

-We will patch the dashboard service from CluserIP to NodePort so that we could run the dashboard using node IP address.
+We will patch the dashboard service from CluserIP to NodePort so that we could run the dashboard using the node IP address.

 ```
 kubectl -n kube-system patch svc dashboard --type='json' -p '[{"op":"replace","path":"/spec/type","value":"NodePort"}]'